-It is an easily demonstrated fact that human resources are the backbone of every organization seeking to accomplish its corporate objectives, meet market demands and clients changing expectations.
-The working force or manpower is no longer considered an overhead that should be limited or reduced but rather as “Human Capital” which is a vital asset that needs to be well selected="true", protected and developed.
+It is an easily demonstrated fact that human resources are the backbone of every organization seeking to accomplish its corporate objectives, meet market demands and changing client expectations.
+The work force or manpower is no longer considered an overhead that should be limited or reduced but rather as “Human Capital”, which is a vital asset that needs to be well selected, protected and developed.
 This is equally important for both public and private organizations.
 Public organizations such as GCAA contend on a daily basis with market forces demanding responsive and value-add service to stay relevant as a policy maker and/or a market regulator.
 Therefore, it is vital for a government organization such as GCAA to strongly compete and meet the market demands and public expectations by attracting and retaining qualified human capital.

-At its inception the Authority, as a regulatory body of the UAE Civil Aviation Industry, recognized the need to develop and implement a human resources policy embracing a system that is flexible and dynamic and therefore fully adaptable to civil aviation requirements.
+The Authority, as a regulatory body of the UAE Civil Aviation Industry, recognizes the need to develop and implement a human resources policy embracing a system that is flexible and dynamic and therefore fully adaptable to civil aviation requirements.

-Looking to the future and to keep an upper hand on existing demands needed to meet the on-going and new challenges, the Authority’s HR services need to:
+Looking to the future and to keep an upper hand on existing demands needed to meet the on-going and new challenges, we strive to maintain strong HR services, that:

 - Stay proactive by remaining informed of each department’s activities and new initiatives to plan and prepare for any repercussion these activities might have on Human Resources.